axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakerb">If they don&rsquo;t throw us in jail to rot first.</div>

 <h1>They Came</h1>
- <div>Recruiting</div>
- <div>People start to show up for David.
-Surprisingly, some don't want to do through the Relationship Storeys: too woo-woo for them.
-The more junior, the more excited.
-Three joing reluctantly.</div>
+ <div>People started to show up for David.
+Surprisingly, some don't want to do through the Relationship Stories, it was too woo-woo for them.
+Interestingly, the more junior, the more excited.</div>
- <div>They worry about Th&uacute;y and nepotism.</div>
+ <div>Some worried about nepotism.</div>
  <div class="_speakera">What about Th&uacute;y?</div>
  <div class="_speakerb">Well, she is your wife and will side with you more often than not.</div>
  <div class="_speakera">You are married, right?&hellip;</div>
- <div class="_speakerb">Not only that, she'll be deciding on salaries and bonus and stuff and she would have an ax to gring when it comes to you.</div>
+ <div class="_speakerb">Yes, I am, but it is not only that, she'll be deciding on salaries and bonus and stuff and she would have an ax to gring when it comes to you.</div>
  <div class="_speakera">Bruno, you are very smart.
 Think.
 Salaries and anything to do with money is based on <span class="_paradigm">RAD</span>s, right?
 And who gives me <span class="_paradigm">RAD</span>s?
-She does, but you guys do.
-If I get more than anybody else one month it must be because I did something really good&hellip; Right?</div>
+She doesn&rsquo;t, you guys do.
+If I get more than anybody else one month it must be because I did something really good&hellip; that a lot of people saw as a contribution.
+Right?</div>
  <div class="_speakerac">Besides, it is all out in the open and if there&rsquo;s some hanky panky, you will bring it up, right?</div>
  <div class="_speakerb">Yes.
 I get it in my head, but it is hard to shake the concerns&hellip;</div>
  <div class="_speakera">Then don&rsquo;t.
 Just be open to their being fears that don&rsquo;t play here.</div>